formidable-coffee/fotos/README.md

 # Database setup

+1. Initialize a mySQL server:

+    ```
+    $ mysql.server start
+    Starting mySQL
+      SUCCESS!
+    ```
-1. Make sure that mysql server is running with in the terminal (by default there is no password):
+1. Start a mySQL server with in the terminal (by default there is no password):

     ```
     $ mysql -u root -p